Rev. Jane O’Leary, Deacon

 Irmgarde Brown, Junior Warden

-Irmgarde Brown is a retired librarian/manager from Harford County Public Library, a long-time blogger (MeditationsFromZion.com), a photographer, a playwright and director, an active volunteer in the Havre de Grace arts community, a friend to the Village of Hope, Zambia, and a newly branded Episcopalian after forty years in the non-denominational church.
-Irmgarde has attended St. John’s since Fall of 2019.
-In July 2021, she will begin a two year commitment to the Living School of Action and Contemplation (online) out of Albuquerque, New Mexico.
-She is a widow, the mother of three adoptees from Eastern Europe (now grown), and a grandmother of two.
+Irmgarde Brown is an author, a semi-retired librarian/manager from Harford County Public Library, a long-time blogger, a photographer, a playwright and director, an active volunteer in the Havre de Grace arts community, and a friend to the Village of Hope, Zambia.
+Irmgarde has attended St. John’s since the Fall of 2019 and has lived in Havrre de Grace since 1985.
+In July 2023, she completed a two-year commitment to the Living School of Action and Contemplation (online) out of Albuquerque, New Mexico.
+She is a widow, the mother of three adoptees from Eastern Europe (now grown), and a grandmother of three.
 Her first novel, Sister Jane, launched in June 2021.
-A companion novella to this book, Sister Jane’s Journal, launches for Lent 2022.
-She is also the co-author of the memoir, Evidence Now Seen: How God Used One Couple to Touch the Lives of Orphaned and Vulnerable Children in Zambia whose publication has been postponed until mid-2022.
+A companion novella to this book, Sister Jane’s Lenten Journal, was released in 2022.
+In December, her third book, Children in the City of Czars: A Novel will be released.
+She is also the co-author of the memoir, Evidence Now Seen: How God Used One Couple to Touch the Lives of Orphaned and Vulnerable Children in Zambia.

 Sheila McCutcheon, Registrar